If you’ve ever been on a cruise ship, you may have wondered what the big white ball shapes are that you’ll find on the top of a lot of cruise ships.

 Radomes Provide Protection From The Weather

-Protecting the equipment within with a Radome also means that the cruise line has to replace the equipment less often and therefore can save money by installing the domes.
+Protecting the equipment within with a Radome also means that the cruise line has to replace the equipment less often – therefore can save money by installing these domes.

 Radomes Hide Radar Equipment

-Some of us may enjoy this but the majority would not.
-Personally I find it quite interesting but most prefer the look of the Radome covers.
+- Personally, I find it quite interesting, but most prefer the look of the Radome covers.

 Radomes Protect Passengers